nextflow-io/nf-co2footprint/docs/usage/extension.md

 !!! warning

-    This is not the recommended way to estimate the footprint.
-    Trace files contain the same metrics as the internal trace, but is often lacking accuracy, especially when they are written in human-readable mode.

-!!! danger

-    Keep in mind that the standard execution trace file does not report all necessary values and rounds values when using human-readable output.
-    For best results use:
+    Post-run estimation using trace files can be inaccurate due to missing or rounded values, especially when using human-readable output.
+For reliable results, enable raw tracing and include all required fields:
     ```
     trace {
       raw = true